 It has since become much more widely used by federal authorities as a powerful tool to combat a broad range of criminal activity, ranging from the previously discussed violent crimes to sophisticated fraud, bribery, money laundering, and extortion schemes.
 A companion statute, the “Violent Crimes in Aid of Racketeering” (VICAR) statute, proscribes violent crimes, including murder, kidnapping, and assaults.

-RICO and VICAR are complex statutes which require many years of experience to properly and successfully litigate.
+RICO and VICAR are complex statutes that require many years of experience to properly and successfully litigate.

 RICO also provides for private civil causes of action (18 U.S.C. sec.
 1964(c)), and when properly used provides a potent tool to obtain treble (or triple) damages and attorney fees in business litigation.
 Specifically, the RICO statute provides for three different substantive violations as described in 18 U.S.C. section 1962(a) (b) and (c)(RICO substantive provisions), and 18 U.S.C.
 1962(d) ( RICO conspiracy).